mchatzi/mirrorr/README.md

 Mirrorr is an orchestrator for rsync + systemd jobs.
 Plus a thin web frontend for managing all that.
 It supports configuring and scheduling (via systemd) rsync invocations.

-Upon completion of an rsync job, logs are stored and made accessible via the web interface (and also downloadable).
+Upon completion of an rsync job, logs are stored and made accessible via the web interface (and are also downloadable).
 A job report is generated (json) and can be sent to [OpenObserve](https://openobserve.ai/) servers, and as a notification to [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 ## Why